aryarahimi1/Mac-text-to-speech/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## 🙏 Acknowledgments

 - Built with [Streamlit](https://streamlit.io/)
 - Uses macOS built-in `say` command for text-to-speech
 - Inspired by the need for a simple, fast text-to-speech solution

-## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub or contact [your-email@example.com].

 ---